kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 In other words...

 * Promises wait for your code to COMPLETELY finish what it's doing.
-* Promises let you run callbacks to do things AFTER the code COMPLETELY finishes what it's doing, and do it in neater, cleaner ways then before.
+* Promises let you run callbacks to do things AFTER the code COMPLETELY finishes what it's doing.
+* Promises run callbacks in neater, cleaner ways then in the past.
 * Promises have a `then` method that manages the callbacks.
 * Promises have special event handling for situations where any part of the code fails.